-Una Belle Townsend may be reached at firstname.lastname@example.org.
-Look for her on Pinterest, Instagram, linkedin, Facebook, and at unabelletownsend.blogspot.com.
+I may be reached at firstname.lastname@example.org.
+Look for me on Pinterest, Instagram, Linkedin, Facebook, and at unabelletownsend.blogspot.com.

-Many of her books are also in ebook format.
+Many of my books are also in ebook format.
 They are available through 24symbols, Playstar, OverDrive, Bibliotheca, Baker & Taylor, Rakuen Kobo, Apple Books, SCRIBD, Tolino, and hoopla.